tc39/notes/meetings/2016-03/march-31.md

 BT: We all fail the reference types

-MS: We'd rather it say that it's preferred to use proper tail calls in the cross-realm case, and it's OK to do an ordinary call as Mozilla will do
+MLS: We'd rather it say that it's preferred to use proper tail calls in the cross-realm case, and it's OK to do an ordinary call as Mozilla will do

 EF: But that's the same, it's logically equivalent